10 facts about the morning after pill

-Does the morning after pill protect against STIs?
+8. Does the morning after pill protect you from STIs??

 It is possible to use our service to get the morning after pill if you think you might have unprotected sex.
 As it is important to take the morning after pill as soon as possible after unprotected sex, getting the morning after pill in advance can be helpful for preventing pregnancy.